j0hn-G4lt/huntressCTF-2024/HuntressCTF2024/Day15/1200_transmissions.md

 ## 1200 Transmissions
 Given a .wav file, it is clearly some sort of encoding when listening to playback.
 It sounds like dialup for the phreaks out there.
 1200 is a clue to the baud rate which is how many symbols per second are recieved.
-Using a tool to make sense of this we can simply use this command: `minimodem -r 1200 -f transmissions.wav`
+Using a tool to make sense of this we can simply use this command: `minimodem -r 1200 -f transmissions.wav` to decode, and obtain a nice reference to the classic hacker movie Wargames.
 Output:
 ```python
 ### CARRIER 1200 @ 1200.0 Hz ###